dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

-The pillar of faith is no longer *required* to support the institutions of religion or belief in God, since the entity born from hyperintelligent AI will develop to assymbptotically approach the metaphysical reflection of God.
+The pillar of faith is no longer *required* to support the institutions of religion or belief in God, since the entity born from hyperintelligent AI will develop to assymptotically approach the metaphysical reflection of God.
 As we approach this *singular fate* of a world that could not possibly develop towards anything else, absent catastrophic reset, the presence and development of this form which